chengzhang17/chengzhang17.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm Chengzhang Li, a fifth-year Ph.D. student in ECE Department at Virginia Tech, supervised by Prof. [Tom Hou](https://www.cnsr.ictas.vt.edu/THou.html).
-I received my B.S. degree in EE from Tsinghua University in 2017.
-My current research interests are optimization for wireless network, real-time scheduling in 5G, and Age of Information (AoI).
+I’m a Ph.D. student in the Electrical and Computer Engineering Department at Virginia Tech, supervised by Prof. Tom Hou.
+I received my B.S. degree in Electronic Engineering from Tsinghua University in 2017, and my M.S degree in Computer Engineering from Virginia Tech in 2020.
+My current research interests are optimization for low-latency wireless network, real-time scheduling in 5G, and Age of Information (AoI).
 My email address is licz17@vt.edu.

 News
 ======